St. Mary of Perpetual Help Roman Catholic Church

 Henry Engelbert, 1903

 This church was founded in 1882 to serve the Polish families of Bridgeport.
 It has a Romanesque exterior of decorative brick with stone corbelling.
-The interior is Byzantine and resembles a Greek Cross with half domes and arches surrounding a 113-foot-high central dome.
+The interior is Byzantine and resembles a Greek Cross with half domes and arches surrounding a 113-foot-high central dome, recently restored.
 The dome is made entirely of wood with ornamental copper and is lit by a ring of lantern windows.
 The lavishly-decorated nave is enriched with Stations of the Cross, statuary and original stained-glass windows by Joseph Artmaier.
 The nave and sanctuary also feature fine scagliola work, elaborate altars, a suspended pulpit topped by a cupola, and decorative stenciling and murals by John Mallin.
 The Austin organ was installed in 1928.